Gene Tunney: Personal life

 Previous to his marrying Polly Lauder, Tunney was sued in 1927 for breach of promise by Katherine King Fogarty.

 Death and legacy

+Death

-Tunney died on November 7, 1978, at the Greenwich Hospital in Connecticut at the age of eighty-one, after suffering from a circulation ailment.
+Tunney died on November 7, 1978, at the Greenwich Hospital in Connecticut at the age of 81, after suffering from a circulation ailment.
 He was interred at Long Ridge Union Cemetery in Stamford, Connecticut.

+Legacy

+In 1941, Tunney was honored with the James J. Walker Memorial Award by the Boxing Writers Association of America for outstanding services to his country and boxing.